 Before BCG, Andy was a principal at Gemini Consulting and AT Kearney.
 He previously worked for Lloyds Bank in U.K. retail, corporate, and international banking.
 Andy holds a double honors degree in computer engineering and mathematics from Trinity College Dublin.

 Sharon joined BCG in 1993 and led BCG’s Consumer practice through 2012.

 In addition to being named one of the "Top 25 Consultants" by Consulting magazine in 2007, Sharon received a special award for client service at the magazine's first annual Achievement Awards honoring women leaders in consulting.
 She led BCG’s Women's Initiative in the Americas from 2004 - 2011.

 Sharon earned her MBA from the Harvard University Graduate School of Business Administration, where she graduated with distinction.
 She earned her BA in economics, magna cum laude, with high honors in her major, from Duke University.
 Prior to joining BCG, she worked for Goldman Sachs & Co. in the mergers and acquisitions department.

-Hubertus Meinecke joined BCG in 1995 and is the head of our Hamburg office.
-He is the leader of the Industrial Goods practice in the United Kingdom and is a member of BCG's Metals and Mining and Automotive practices.
+Hubertus joined BCG in 1995 and is the head of our Hamburg office.
+In addition to his role as global leader of the Industrial Goods practice, he is a member of BCG's Metals and Mining and Automotive practices, as well as a member of BCG's Executive Committee.
 He is also an expert in the research and development topic.